 Today, the orchestra features 108 musicians.
 Three times that many audition for the ensemble, which rehearses with Christian Reif Saturday afternoons on the Davies Symphony Hall stage after the Symphony coaches work intensively with the musicians in sectional rehearsals.
 The orchestra typically performs five concerts a year at Davies Symphony Hall in repertoire that ranges from Shostakovich's Symphony No. 6 and Beethoven's Overture No. 2 to Henze's Mänadentanz from his opera Die Bassariden.

 The SFSYO is a vital part of the Bay Area’s rich cultural life.
 The Youth Orchestra has opened the Stern Grove Festival three times, performed for patients at Laguna Honda Hospital, played a benefit for Stanford Children’s Hospital, given an Earthquake Relief Concert for the Hollister School of the Arts, and performed at the opening of San Francisco’s Main Library.

-Please include your applicant's name and instrument in all email and phone messages.
+Please include your name along with the name and instrument of the young musician for which you are inquiring in all email and phone messages.
 We cannot provide accurate and prompt replies without this information.